 Kate Raudenbush is a New York-based, Burning Man-bred artist, who resonates deeply with environmental issues, and the perils and potential of our evolving humanity.

-She is a creator of monolithic, immersive & allegorical sculpture works that catalyze social engagement, while exploring themes that range from technological sustainability, to creation myth, and from self-empowerment to environmental awareness.
+She is a creator of monolithic, immersive & allegorical sculpture works that aim to catalyze social engagement, and shift consciousness while exploring themes that range from technological sustainability, to creation myth, and from self-empowerment to environmental awareness.

-Kate’s work and words have been published widely and collected in art museums from Seoul to Reno, in art fairs from Miami to the Hamptons, and in festivals from Amsterdam to Las Vegas, Santiago, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.
+Kate’s work and words have been published, and exhibited in art museums from the Renwick Gallery/ Smithsonian Museum in Washington DC, to the Hangaram Art Museum in Seoul, South Korea, in international art fairs from Miami to the Hamptons, and in festivals from Amsterdam to Las Vegas, Santiago Chile, Montreal Canada, San Fransisco, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.